Orchextra/orchextra-android-sdk/README.md

 Start by creating a project in [Orchextra Dashboard](https://dashboard.orchextra.io/start/login), if you haven't done it yet.
 Go to "Setting" > "SDK Configuration" to get the **api key** and **api secret**, you will need these values to start Orchextra SDK.

 ## Overview
-Orchextra SDK is composed of **Orchextra Core**.
+Orchextra SDK is composed of **Orchextra Core**, and add-ons

 #### Orchextra Core
 - Geofences
-- Beacons
+- IBeacons
 - Push Notifications
-- Barcode Scanner
+- Barcode/qr Scanner

 #### Image Recognition Add-on
 - Image Recognition Scanner Module: Vuforia implementation